ericharding/blog/content/blog/TypeDrivenBlogging.md

 draft=false
 +++

 I haven't done a lot of writing in the past few years and I'm still getting into the swing of things.
 I'm spending a surprising (at least to me) amount of time analyzing what goes on in my head when it comes time to write a blog post.
-I'm generally a very introspective person so this is probably a healthy thing. 😄
+I'm generally a very introspective person so this is probably good for me. 😄

 <!-- more -->